Stephen Curry Named 2023 Ambassador of Golf

-AKRON, Ohio – Today the Kaulig Companies Championship, PGA TOUR Champions and Northern Ohio Golf Charities Foundation announced that NBA champion Stephen Curry will be named the 2023 recipient of the Ambassador of Golf Award.
-Curry will be recognized the evening of Saturday, July 8, 2023 at the Ambassador of Golf event, presented by the FirstEnergy Foundation, at Firestone Country Club.
+AKRON, OH - On Saturday, July 8, the Kaulig Companies Championship, PGA TOUR Champions and Northern Ohio Golf Charities Foundation recognized NBA champion Stephen Curry as the 2023 recipient of the Ambassador of Golf Award, presented by the FirstEnergy Foundation, at Firestone Country Club.
 The award – which benefits the Northern Ohio Golf Charities Foundation – honors a person who has fostered the ideals of the game on an international level and whose concerns for others extends beyond the golf course.

-In addition to Curry being named the 2023 Ambassador of Golf, PGA TOUR Champions has partnered with UNDERRATED Golf to host an event at Firestone Country Club featuring 96 junior golfers that includes 48 boys and 48 girls ages 12 to 18 from across the country.
-This event will be hosted from Thursday, July 6 through Saturday, July 8, 2023 on the South Course at Firestone Country Club – the same course where the Kaulig Companies Championship will be contested the following week.
+In addition to Curry being named the 2023 Ambassador of Golf, PGA TOUR Champions partnered with UNDERRATED Golf, hosting an event at Firestone Country Club from Thursday, July 6 through Saturday, July 8, 2023.
+This competition featured 96 junior golfers – including 48 boys and 48 girls, ages 12 to 18, from across the country.
+The event was contested on the South Course at Firestone Country Club – the same course where the Kaulig Companies Championship will be contested this week.

-“Stephen Curry using his platform as a global icon and one of the NBA’s all-time greats to help make the game of golf more diverse and welcoming to all is truly remarkable,” said PGA TOUR Commissioner Jay Monahan.
+“Stephen Curry using his platform as a global icon and one of the NBA’s all-time greats to help make the game of golf more diverse and welcoming to all is truly remarkable,” said PGA TOUR Commissioner Jay Monahan in February 2023.
 “Through UNDERRATED Golf, he has helped make huge strides in bridging the gap, providing access and opportunity to underserved communities.
 These efforts – along with his support of the neighboring Memorial Tournament presented by Workday – make him the ideal 2023 Ambassador of Golf.
-On behalf of the PGA TOUR, we are elated to honor him with this distinction at next year’s Kaulig Companies Championship.”
+On behalf of the PGA TOUR, we are elated to honor him with this distinction at the Kaulig Companies Championship.”

 An avid golfer himself, Curry teamed up with Howard University in August 2019 to announce that the school would add NCAA Division I teams in men's and women's golf starting in the 2020–21 school year, with Curry guaranteeing full funding of both teams for six years, ultimately helping Howard golf regain its status as a Division I competitor.